-Period Topic modules (20 credits) give students an intensive introduction to an unfamiliar period, subject or approach to the study of history.
+Period Topic modules (20 credits) provide an intensive introduction to an unfamiliar period, subject or approach to the study of history.
 They also offer a chance to gain experience in the use of primary source materials, and develop skills in the analysis of historiography.

 Period Topic modules offered in recent years

-Students will typically be able to choose from around 15 options.
+You will typically be able to choose from around 15 options.
 The options on offer vary from year to year.
+Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 - Between the Empire and Me: Race, Decolonisation in Britain since 1930